Daniel-KM/Omeka-S-module-IiifServer/README.md

 #### Note for Cantaloupe

-In some cases or if not configured, Image Api v3 does not work and images are not displayed, so keep Image Api v2 in that case.
+Since 2020 (v5), Cantaloupe supports IIIF Image Api v3.
+If you use an older version, keep Image Api v2.

 Notes